Dunedin History Museum: 2022

-The museum opened the special exhibit Florida Floodways in February of 2022 which examined Florida's food history along with related cultural, economic, and historical issues.
+The museum opened the special exhibit Florida Floodways in February 2022 which examined Florida's food history along with related cultural, economic, and historical issues.
 The exhibit will run until 2023.

 Permanent Collection

 The permanent collection features many items focused on local history.
 These items include antique clothing, household tools, and utensils, all used by pioneer families of Dunedin during the late 1800s and 1900s.
 The collection focused on city history features original materials from the Dunedin Post Office, the first Dunedin band, and several other major companies from the Dunedin area.

-As the museum is built in a former railroad depot, the museum’s collection includes railroad materials.
+As the museum is built in a former railroad depot, the museum's collection includes railroad materials.
 These materials include pictures and information on the Florida railroad, railroad equipment, telegraph material, and original material from the Dunedin Railroad station.
 This collection highlights the evolution of the railroad companies, which flourished locally and state-wide.

-Other permanent portions of the museum’s collection focus on regional topics on Dunedin, including its multicultural origins, pioneering families, Meade Hospital, sports history, industries, and natural habitats.
+Other permanent portions of the museum's collection focus on regional topics on Dunedin, including its multicultural origins, pioneering families, Mease Hospital, sports history, industries, and natural habitats.